Guadalupe Garcia McCall

-Guadalupe Garcia McCall is an author, poet, and educator.
+Guadalupe García McCall is an author, poet, and educator.
 She was born in Piedras Negras, Coahuila, Mexico.
 She is the recipient of the 2012 Pura Belpré Medal for narrative.

 Early life

-Guadalupe Garcia McCall was born in Coauhila, a Mexican state adjacent to Texas.
+Guadalupe García McCall was born in Coauhila, a Mexican state adjacent to Texas.
 She immigrated to the United States with her family when she was six years old, and grew up in Eagle Pass, a small border town in South Texas.
 When McCall was 17 years old, she lost her mother to cancer, and has since "found solace in her writing and in her education".

 Career

 She holds a B.A. in Theatre and English from Sul Ross State University in Alpine and a Master of Fine Arts in Creative Writing from the University of Texas at El Paso.
 McCall currently serves as an assistant professor of English at George Fox University in Newberg, Oregon.
 Her first novel, Under the Mesquite, debuted in October 2011 and received the prestigious Pura Belpré Award for narrative in 2012.
 She has written three more young adult novels in addition to many stories and poems that have been published in periodicals.
-Garcia McCall has been called "a leading voice in Chicana and Latina children’s and young adult literature".
+García McCall has been called "a leading voice in Chicana and Latina children’s and young adult literature".